cncf/velocity/README.md

 authors,3,-1,"kubernetes,docker/containerd,google/go-github"
 ```

-Generated output file contains all data from input (so it can be 600 rows for 1000 input rows for example).
+The generated output file contains all the input data (so it can be 600 rows for 1000 input rows for example).
-You should manually review generated output and choose how much rows do You need.
+You should manually review generated output and choose how many rocords you need.

 `hintgen.rb` is a tool that takes data already processed for various created charts and creates distinct projects hint file from it:

 `hintgen.rb data.csv map/hints.csv`
-Use multiple times putting different files as 1st parameter (`data.csv`) and generate final `hints.csv`.
+Use multiple times putting a different file (1st parameter: `data.csv`) and generate final `hints.csv`.

 # Results
-Already generated data:
+Data files existing in the repository:
 - data/data_YYYYMM.csv --> data for given YYYYMM from BigQuery.
-- projects/projects_YYYYMM.csv --> data generated by `analysis.rb` from data_YYYYMM.csv using: `map/`: `hints.csv`, `urls.csv`, `defmaps.csv`
+- projects/projects_YYYYMM.csv --> data generated by `analysis.rb` based on data_YYYYMM.csv using: `map/`: `hints.csv`, `urls.csv`, `defmaps.csv`

 # Motion charts
-`generate_motion.rb` tool is used to merge data from multiple files into one for motion chart.
+`generate_motion.rb` a tool that merges data from multiple files into one to be used for motion chart.
 Usage:

 `ruby generate_motion.rb projects/files.csv motion/motion.csv motion/motion_sums.csv [projects/summaries.csv]`

-File `files.csv` contains list of data files to be merged, it looks like this:
+File `files.csv` contains a list of data files to be merged, it has the following format:
 ```
 name,label
 projects/projects_201601.csv,01/2016